ehermance/plant-care-ai-assistant/README.md

-# Plant Care AI Assistant
+# Plant Care AI Assistant, PlantCareAI

 Flask application that provides plant-care guidance using a layered approach: rule-based tips, local weather context, and optional OpenAI answers with